0xsuryansh/searchNBAMonorepo/README.md

-This is commit Merge pull request #2 from skekre98/master

-merge
+This is commit removed duplicates and sorted values in query.csv and text_data.py:alltime_player_list